Letter from the Senior Leadership Team

 The requirement for TINA compliance applies to all organizations generating cost or pricing data, whether the Company is a prime contractor to the U.S. Government or is a subcontractor under a U.S. Government contract subject to TINA; or when a Company operating group supports a U.S. Government prime contractor or subcontract through an intercompany work authorization (IWA) or similar arrangement.

 All cost or pricing information provided pursuant to a Government prime- or sub-contract negotiation (including negotiating contract changes) must be reviewed carefully to assure that it is current, accurate, and complete.
-In addition, if you subsequently become aware of facts that bring into question the accuracy, completeness, or currency of data previously provided to the Government, those facts should be brought to the attention of your manager or the Government Contracts and Compliance Department.
+In addition, if you subsequently become aware of facts that bring into question the accuracy, completeness, or currency of data previously provided to the Government, those facts should be brought to the attention of your manager or the Legal, Contracts, and Compliance Department.

 Proper marketing practices emphasize the benefits of our products and services.
 Marketing efforts focus on providing customers with accurate information.
 Marketing activities that could embarrass the company, its customers, or government agencies are prohibited.